MalikaIhle/RROxSurvey/README.md

 PROBLEM ---> plots layout were creating by judging the preview within RStudio, or the output of the RMd in HTML.
 How can I save them in PDF with the right layout?
 Plots in the Figures folder were saved using the Export as image button and resizing the window.

-## 4. Rmd reports
+in Report folder:

-in Draf-Report folder:
+## 5. Rmd reports

 - ShortReport.R -> create combines figures for a landscape draft report made in Gdoc: https://docs.google.com/document/d/1dc3E3oU9evBrBYhIxMUqiEsvxx_bkc_y/edit
 - Report.html -> version that compiled before changing Function-and-Parameters.R for circular plot to take more arguments depending on the question.
 - LongReport.html -> version that compiled after changing Function-and-Parameters.R (commenting out the argument question to the circular plot)